JoshuaSchlichting/get-aws-cert/README.md

 # This is just some quick Go code to get an AWS certificate

 ## Build
-`go build -o get-aws-cert main.go`
+`go build -o bin/get-aws-cert main.go`

 ## Use
 > NOTE: This application expects AWS configuration to exist in the default location.
 This location at the time of writing this is `~/.aws/config`.